-Travel Status of 24 hours in one day-Eligible for 100% of the applicable Per Diem Rate.
-Multiple days of travel are reimbursed at 75% of the applicable Per Diem Rate for the first and last days of travel.
+Travel Status of 24 hours in one day- Eligible for 100% of the applicable Per Diem Rate.

+Multiple days of travel are reimbursed at 75% of the applicable Per Diem Rate for the first and last days of travel, and for any travel status less than twenty-four (24) hours.
 Any full days of travel in between are eligible for 100% of the applicable Per Diem Rate.
 Employees are considered to be in Travel Status on the first and last days of overnight travel.